Herbavoss/nxt/README.md

     - report on BitBucket

   - Permissions Denied?
-    - no spaces and only latin charaters in the path to the NRS installation directory
+    - no spaces and only latin characters in the path to the NRS installation directory
     - known jetty issue

 ----